By Cameron Lee

 “He’s a natural leader, a natural vocal leader, and he’s kind of a do-it-all type of guy on the floor,” Seth said of Williams.
 “He’s willing to do the dirty work, be physical, be unselfish, but also, he shoots the ball well.
 So he’s the guy who can play a lot of different roles out there for us.”

 Both Charlotte natives aim to bring a sense of community and stability to the Hornets’ locker room.
-While Seth’s role on the court may be a little more limited, Williams knows he will still play a pivotal role.
+While Seth’s role on the court may be a little more limited, Williams knows he will still play a pivotal one.

 “He’s [Seth] a personality in the locker room that has been through a lot, been on a lot of great teams…a veteran presence that not only can play minutes for us every night, but also the guy in the locker room that people can ask a question, if they really are going through something,” Williams said of Seth.